zarcobox/responser/README.md

 And you're good to go!

-## Usage:
+## Usage

 Since responser overwrites Express' interface, you can find the responser send_* methods directly in the express response.

 Methods accept two parameters:

 * Required: message (string)
 * Optional: data || errors (any | undefiend)